sosuisen/jukdoc-ee/README.md

 This class provides a chat service that generates responses to user questions.

-Jukdoc’s conversational strategy combines AI Chat Processing using RAG (Retrieval-Augmented Generation) with a traditional chatbot approach.
+Jukdoc’s conversational strategy combines AI Chat Processing using RAG with a traditional chatbot approach.

 ### *AI Chat Processing* in ChatService